gazebosim/gz-sim/tutorials/create_vehicle.md

 </sdf>
 ```

-The `model.sdf` file contains the necessary tags to instantiate a very minimum
+The `model.sdf` file contains the necessary tags to instantiate a very minimal
 model named `my_turtle` using SDF version 1.6.

 # Load your model in Gazebo